WHOEVER ~ From Death and Back to Life ~ That Quantum Leap

 General Rhythm and Style

-Suggested Rhythmic Ideas Per Section
+Suggested Rhythmic Ideas for the Moods identified

-Rhythm: Begin with a soft, irregular rhythmic pulse, almost floating like free verse.
+I open with a soft, irregular rhythmic pulse, almost floating like free verse.

 Transition: As "dimensions opened up to me," the rhythm could slightly shift to more structured patterns, like a gentle 6/8 time with a flowing melody.